“ Brand: Casio / / Type: Calculator „

 This is a great calculator for GCSE and A-LEVEL (and also some degree courses).
 It does everything you need it to and it is exam regulation as well.
 The 'natural display' is much better than the old fx -85s because fractions are laid out much better and other long mathematical arithmetic is easy to lay out and understand.
 The s <=> d function is a great way of changing between fractions and decimal numbers in the answer.
 The calculator will also display any answer that is an integer multiple of pie, with pie in the answer so the number is exact.
 Other great simple to use functions are the x to the x function, e to the x function and other log functions all work well.
 The calculator also has an nCr function to find any given row of Pascal's triangle.
 This is useful for both engineers and mathematicians alike.
 For those looking for a calculator for their degree course: this one is approved by my university for exam use.
 I would however consider buying one that can deal with complex numbers as these become ever more important the more advanced the maths you are doing.

 I've owned this calculator for several years now.
 I used it all through secondary school and college.
 At the start of Year 7 / Year 8 I didn't realise the full potential of the calculator as some of the functions were too complicated for me to understand, but having done maths and further maths at college I have experimented with most of the functions on it - and there are very few things it can't do!
 I can't emphasise how useful the natural display feature is - this means it can show rational and surd numbers in their respective forms, rather than a long decimal answer (although this can be displayed by pushing S<>D).
 This has greatly helped calculate exact answers and saves valuble revision time by not having to remember the sin/cos/tan of an angle in surd form.
-When using it in stat mode it is exceptionally easy to use (compared to rival calculators) which really helps in an exam.
-The battery life is ok - lasting about a year of everyday school use.
-I would recommend this calculator to anyone - most useful school thing I ever bought!

 I've used this calculator for many years and it's really handy.
 I'm currently doing A Level maths and it's perfect, it's got everything you could ever need and it's so simple to use.
 It's got table functions, displays as a fraction and as a root so you can have things in any form.
 It's really useful for whatever level of maths you are doing whether it's SAT's, GCSE or A Level and even for work or just around the house!
 It couldn't be easier, it even has a table function which comes in very handy at a level.
 The battery lasts for an awful long time and it's extremely reliable.
 Also available with a solar panel just for extra energy saving.
 Instruction leaflet is very handy and tells you all the things you need to know how to do at high levels of maths.
 It's another really good calcualtor from casio, just like all their others!